agtmwebtoon/indoor-wifi-positioning/README.md

 ### Progress

-* Make an app that can measure the RSSI value of Wi-Fi
+* Make an Admin app that can measure the RSSI value of Wi-Fi
-* Upload the measured value to the database (FIREBASS).
+* After uploading the measurement value to the database (FIREBASE), convert it using Python

 ### Admin measurement app testing